 According to the latest from Forbes‘s notable yearly ranking of the world’s biggest billionaires, Jensen Huang’s net worth comes in at an estimated $20.6 billion.
 This places him at #78 globally as well as #48 on the Forbes 400.
 As president and CEO of Nvidia since its founding in 1993, Huang owns 3.6% of Nvidia’s total shares.
 Since the company went public in 1999, Nvidia’s stock market performance has earned Huang plenty of his total net worth.
 As Nividia continues to see great success, this number will undoubtedly rise — especially considering it’s gone from $4.7 billion to $20.6 billion since 2020.

 Some meet their future spouses through mutual friends.
 Some meet their soulmates spontaneously out in public.
 Of all the places they could have met, Jensen Huang and his eventual wife met in a lab.
-Paired up as partners in an engineering lab at Oregon State University, Jensen and Lori were an instant match made in computer heaven.
+Jensen Huang’s wife, Lori, was initially paired up with him as his partner in an engineering lab at Oregon State University, Jensen and Lori were an instant match made in computer heaven.
 Together, two started the Jen-Hsun & Lori Huang Foundation.
 The charity exists to support public health, STEM, and higher education throughout the country.
 The foundation has a specific focus on the West coast, especially the California Bay Area.